Radiation therapy is the use of beams of energy to treat tumors.

 Each week our doctors from various specialties, such as medicine, surgery and radiation, meet at our General Tumor Board and our Brain Tumor Board.

 These meetings provide a time when our team can talk as a group about each patient and develop treatment plans.
-Your child's doctors will discuss whether radiation is a good treatment choice for your child.
-Then they will let you know what they suggest.
+Your child's doctors will discuss whether radiation is a good treatment choice for your child and will let you know what they recommend.

 Dr. Ralph Ermoian, a radiation oncologist, attends both boards to help the teams assess whether radiation may be helpful.